Table of Content :

 Reduce the Damage you take from Direct attacks by 21%.

 Your weapon attacks deal 60% increased Damage to Shields.

 Nimble allows you to maneuver around fights, either to catch up to allies you're buffing to oblivion (32/40% movement via Swift Arrows), or for quick dance-peeking around corners so you maintain heals on allies without being exposed for too long.
 You can also finish it before round 1 ends.

 Master Riding is a logical choice as you can capture with luna and retreat to safety if that's needed for your team to gain upper-hand.

 Kill to heal is a good choice with recent changes, and playing well with Io will reward you with heals.

 Haven, Blast Shields and Resilience should be picked up if certain enemies give you more trouble than you're comfortable with.

-Wrecker is very often overlooked with Io - but even Wrecker II allows you to apply a whooping 1.000 pressure pokes against shield-heavy compositions (with Io's very fast attack speed, you can quickly eat shields to land a stun with Luna if necessary).
+Wrecker is very often overlooked with Io - but with Io's very fast attack speed, you can quickly eat shields to land a stun with Luna if necessary.

 Reduce the Cooldown of all your abilities by 30%.